th3w1zard1/PyKotor/wiki/Bioware-Aurora-Conversation.md

 *Official Bioware Aurora Documentation*

+> **Note**: This official BioWare documentation was originally written for **Neverwinter Nights**, but the Conversation (DLG) format is **identical in KotOR**.
+All structures, fields, and behaviors described here apply to KotOR as well.
+The examples may reference NWN-specific features, but the core format is the same.

 **Source:** This documentation is extracted from the official BioWare Aurora Engine Conversation Format PDF, archived in [`vendor/xoreos-docs/specs/bioware/Conversation_Format.pdf`](https://github.com/th3w1zard1/xoreos-docs/blob/master/specs/bioware/Conversation_Format.pdf).
 The original documentation was published on the now-defunct nwn.bioware.com developer site.

 ---